singh162/qp-assessment/Readme.md

 # Qa-assigment - TypeScript and MySQL CRUD Application

-Qa-assigment is a TypeScript and MySQL CRUD application for managing vehicle information, owners, ownership, maintenance, and insurance.
+Qa-assigment is a TypeScript and MySQL CRUD application.

 ## Getting Started